So why not, I decided to give it try. If it turned out I could have cole slaw on occasion in smaller serving sizes. Here is the recipe:

 Shred and chop vegetables and place in a large bowl and sprinkle with the 1 tablespoon of canning salt.
 Let it sit for 1 hour.
 Then rinse and drain at least twice to get out the excess water and salt out of the cabbage mixture.
 This will pull the fluid out of the vegetables and allow them to stay crispy.

-While the cabbage mixture is sitting, mix vinegars, sugar, water, and spices in pan on the stove.
+While the cabbage mixture is sitting, mix vinegars, sugar, water, and spices in pan on the stove or heat it up faster in your Instant Pot.
 Heat the mixture to a boil and boil for 1 minute to dissolve sugar.
 Allow the mixture cool.

 Add the cooled syrup to coat the cabbage mixture and toss.
 This is actually a double recipe of brine to make sure I have enough to cover my cabbage.
-Pack into sterilized pint jars leaving 1/2 inch head space.
+Pack into sterilized Ball Pint Jars leaving 1/2 inch head space.
 Process in a boiling water bath for 15 minutes and remove from heat.

 To serve: You can eat it straight out of the jar but it is more of a German Cole Slaw.
 I prefer to refrigerate overnight then drain the brine and add Mayonnaise for a creamy sauce.

 I also found this recipe for KFC Cole Slaw Dressing that I will be trying!
 Remember to drain the canned cabbage first and then mix your dressing and let it sit in the refrigerator for 3-4 hours before serving.

 1/4 Cup Whole Milk

 1/2 Teaspoon Salt

 1/8 Teaspoon Black Pepper